emmercm/igir/docs/usage/personal.md

   -v
 ```

-I use the trimmed [NKit format](https://wiki.gbatemp.net/wiki/NKit) for ISOs, which `igir` can't extract, so they're copied as-is.
+I use the trimmed [NKit format](https://wiki.gbatemp.net/wiki/NKit) for ISOs, which Igir can't extract, so they're copied as-is.
 I also exclude some games due to limited SD card size.